Large smooth twins from short lattice vectors: Generalised Prime Number Lattice

-Note that the best approach for finding the appropriate short vector $\vv \in \lat$ corresponding to a smooth twin depends on the ratio $\norm{\vv}/\gh(\lat)$ as discussed in Section~\ref{sec:latticeprelims}.
-In short, if $\norm{\vv}/\gh(\lat) \in [1, \sqrt{4/3}]$ one uses a lattice sieving algorithm to enumerate all lattice vectors with a length in that range, if $\norm{\vv} = \lambda_1(\lat)$ and $\norm{\vv}/\gh(\lat) < 1$ one can use the BKZ lattice-reduction algorithm and dimensions for free to find that one unusually short vector at a lower cost.

-\begin{remark} We note that the CHM algorithm (see~\S\ref{subsec:consmethod}) is similar to a sieving-based SVP solver (like the one we use).
-The CHM algorithm multiplicatively combines two smooth twins together to form a new smooth twin.
-On the other hand the SVP solver takes the difference of two vectors to make a shorter vector.
-Modulo the multiplicative versus additive subtlety (since we work with logarithms), these procedures correspond to the same process -- yet the two algorithms take different paths to find large smooth twins.
+\begin{remark} We note a similarity between the CHM algorithm (see\iffullversion ~\S\ref{subsec:consmethod}\else ~Section~\ref{sec:prior}\fi) and our sieving-based SVP solver.
+Modulo the multiplicative versus additive subtlety (since we work with logarithms), the procedure in the CHM algorithm and lattice sieving correspond to the same process -- yet the two algorithms take different paths to find large smooth twins.
 The CHM method starts with small pairs that are already very close and constructs pairs of increasing size.
 Whereas the lattice siever starts with large pairs that are far apart and reduces their difference. \end{remark}

-While the optimal twins will typically correspond to the shortest vectors, i.e., $\norm{\vv}/\gh(\lat) = \lambda_1(\lat)/\gh(\lat)$ with a ratio less than or close to $1$, the same cannot be said about the smaller twins simply because there are more of them.
+While the optimal twins will typically correspond to the shortest vectors\iffullversion , i.e., $\norm{\vv}/\gh(\lat) = \lambda_1(\lat)/\gh(\lat)$ with a ratio less than or close to $1$, \fi ~the same cannot be said about the smaller twins simply because there are more of them.
 So one will not be able to find these twins by finding the shortest vector in the full prime number lattice.
 Furthermore, in high dimension when $\norm{\vv}/\gh(\lat) > 1$, and especially above $\sqrt{4/3}$, recovering $\vv$ can quickly become infeasible.
-Fortunately there are a few some solutions to this problem which we highlight here and discuss further in Section~\ref{sec:smoothresults}.
+Fortunately there are a few some solutions to this problem which we highlight here.